ZaidRasheed/grades-portal/README.md

         + A teacher can't create new students
 <br><br>
 ### - The following firestore rules ensure following in order:
+1. Admins can read their own data only.
-1. Teachers data cannot be changed nor deleted.
+2. Teachers data cannot be changed nor deleted (unless using the admin panel).
-2. Teachers data can ONLY be read by the teacher himself.
+3. Teachers data can ONLY be read by the teacher himself, admins can read all teachers data.
-3. A student can ONLY read his own data, teachers can read all students data.
+4. A student can ONLY read his own data, teachers can read all students data.
-4. Students data can be created ONLY once when the student creates an account.
+5. Students data can be created ONLY once when the student creates an account.
-5. ONLY a student can delete ONLY his own own account.
+6. ONLY a student can delete ONLY his own own account.
-6. ONLY a teacher can update student marks, the name,id and email should remain the same or else rejected, one mark can be deleted or added per request, any new mark should have the correct data types :
+7. ONLY a teacher can update student marks, the name,id and email should remain the same or else rejected, one mark can be deleted or added per request, any new mark should have the correct data types :
     1. Grade name should be a string and should not be empty.
     2. Grade subject should be a string and should not be empty.
     3. Percentage should be a number and between 0 and 100.